 This will support contraception for 20 million women and girls every year, prevent 6 million unintended pregnancies and prevent over 75,000 still births.

 “British aid at its best”

 We warmly welcome this, which dwarfed other commitments made at the Summit.
-We welcome it because we know that, in 2015, 30,000 teenage girls died as a result of pregnancy and childbirth.
+We welcome it because we know that, as our briefing shows, 30,000 teenage girls died in 2015 as a result of pregnancy and childbirth.

 Thousands of our supporters agreed and we handed in their names to Priti Patel last night with other charities.
 Kirsty McNeill, our Director of Policy Advocacy & Campaigns said:

 “UK aid saves lives and the sort of long-term investment Priti Patel announced today is the most effective way to change the lives of girls and women forever.
 Today’s announcement represents British aid at its best and everybody who supports aid can be proud of the number of children who will be saved as a result.”

 We also recognise, as all speakers did, that girls and women having control of their bodies is essential to their rights.
 Priti Patel also said that the UK would continue “supporting safe abortion and working to prevent the horrors of backstreet abortions that kill so many women and girls.”

 Most of the commitments made today were by low and middle income governments – and this is how universal access to comprehensive sexual and reproductive health and rights will be achieved.
 By governments raising and spending money fairly, building Universal Health Coverage with reproductive health services, at primary care level, for all women and girls.